Do You Need Legal Representation in Your Miami Guardianship Case?

 At Pankauski Hauser Lazarus, we handle many guardianship cases throughout Florida.
 When people hear the word ” guardianship”, they tend to think of minors.
 However, our firm handles guardianships over adults, not minors.

-Adult guardianships in Florida are frequently filed by friends or family members who believe that someone is incapacitated and can’t care for him or herself.
+Adult guardianships in Florida are frequently filed by friends or family.
+Sometimes they believe that someone is incapacitated and can’t care for him or herself.
 For example, a daughter may choose to file for guardianship of her mom who is struggling from severe Alzheimer’s or dementia.
-In certain circumstances, adults may be deemed incompetent, or in need of a guardian, if a disability or mental illness is preventing them from being able to carry out daily life tasks and/or make financial decisions.
+In certain circumstances, adults may be deemed incompetent, or in need of a guardian.
+Sometimes a disability or mental illness is preventing them from being able to carry out daily life tasks and/or make financial decisions.

 Miami guardianship lawyers know that guardianship law is governed by Chapter 744 of the Florida Statutes.
 If you are involved in guardianship litigation in Dade County or anywhere in Florida, you should refer to this chapter of the Florida Statutes.
 You should also consider interviewing an experienced Miami guardianship lawyer.